 I suppressed my first urge to tell my friends what research shows about happiness and instead, I decided to think this problem aloud with them.
 It went something like this:

-One cannot will one’s self to be happy.
-Instead, happiness is an outcome that depends on a lot of other things.
+One cannot will oneself to be happy.
+Instead, happiness is an outcome that depends on many other factors.
 What things?
 Well, let’s start by considering a similar but simpler problem, like the problem of getting a good night’s sleep.
 Sleep, like happiness, is something you cannot will or decide yourself to have, but you can, of course, do something about it indirectly.
 What I can do is to set the conditions for good sleep.
-These conditions, whatever they are, need to occur before my desired time to fall asleep and be the kinds of things I have control over.
-I likely will have to add things to my day and maybe take things away from it.
+These conditions, whatever they are, need to occur before my desired time to fall asleep and be things I can control.
+I likely will have to add things to my day and maybe take some things away.

 Let’s say my problem is that I wake up after about 3-4 hours of sleep.
 I wake up because I feel hot all over my body and because my abdomen feels full.
 From this, I realize that I am eating too much too late in the day.
 So, I cut back and eat earlier.
 Let’s say my wife also tells me I toss and turn and snore a lot.
-I go to the doctor who diagnoses a moderate case of obstructive sleep apnea.
-I am to lose 15 pounds and come back to be re-evaluated.
+I go to the doctor, who diagnoses a moderate case of obstructive sleep apnea.
+I am to lose 15 pounds and return for re-evaluation.
 I decide I need to undertake further changes in my lifestyle and start eating less and healthier.
-I also notice that I wake up feeling dry in my mouth and realize I am not sufficiently hydrating.
-I start drinking more water during the day.
+I also notice that I wake up feeling dry in my mouth and realize I am not sufficiently hydrated.
+I started drinking more water during the day.
 The good news is I eliminate the dryness in my mouth and a certain amount of my tossing and turning.
 I realize part of my discomfort during sleep was due to my dehydration.
 A new problem arises, though.
 Now I wake up in the middle of the night to urinate.
 So, I make the further change of drinking less late in the evening while maintaining my overall level of daily fluid intake.
-I get it right and my middle-of-the-night sleep is much improved.
+I get it right, and my middle-of-the-night sleep is much improved.

 I notice that I often also have trouble falling asleep.
 I notice that I am wound up at bedtime from spending a lot of time reading the news, always about the many ways we are doomed.
-I decide to stop being a news junkie and to read only about the main news events and to do so for a limited amount of time and earlier in the day.
+I decide to stop being a news junkie, read only about the main news events, and do so for a limited amount of time and earlier in the day.
 I also avoid reading or listening to ‘pundits’ because their actual job is to get me and everyone else upset.
 I also notice that I have trouble falling asleep because my body feels like it needs to move.
-I decide I need to ensure I get in enough physical activity during the day.
-From these changes, I see that my sleep is improved, and this spurs me to make other changes.
+I decide I need to make sure I get enough physical activity during the day.
+From these changes, I see that my sleep has improved, which spurs me to make more changes.
 I start exploring different musical styles I can listen to as I wind down in the evening.
-I start reading on topics that make me more appreciative and grounded, something on the consolations of philosophy for example.
+I start reading on topics that make me more appreciative and grounded, such as the consolations of philosophy.

 After all this, my sleep is much improved.
 And so is my life.
-I have undertaken a series of actions to arrive at a life that is more balanced and healthful.
+I have undertaken a series of actions to achieve a more balanced, healthier life.
 My sleep hygiene measures have paid off.
-I have undergone a series of changes that include sleeping better and having more energy while feeling calmer and more grateful for what I have.
+I have undergone a series of changes, including sleeping better, having more energy, and feeling calmer and more grateful for what I have.

-What I have done is I undertook a series of actions—all under my control—and underwent a series of changed outcomes—things not directly under my control.
+What I have done is undertake a series of actions—all under my control—and undergo a series of changed outcomes—things not directly under my control.
 So, the lesson for me is that I do have control over many aspects of my life, but often not directly.
 I cannot will myself into better sleep, gratefulness, greater energy, or deeper joy, but I can set the conditions for achieving such aspects of well-being.
-The second lesson I learned is that deciding to make a change in one part of the system, in this case setting out to improve my sleep, led to far-reaching changes to my life across all the hours of my day.
+The second lesson I learned is that deciding to make a change in one part of the system, in this case, setting out to improve my sleep, led to far-reaching changes to my life across all the hours of my day.
 The third lesson I learned is that well-being is often less about doing more of something and more about doing less of things that lead to poor sleep and to lower levels of well-being and happiness in general.
-A fourth lesson I learned is that achieving large and fundamental changes starts with paying attention to many little things and then undertaking many actions, often very small and easy to achieve.
+A fourth lesson I learned is that achieving large, fundamental changes starts with paying attention to many little things and then undertaking many actions, often very small and easy to accomplish.

 Thanks,